nks5295/kerberos-attestor/README.md

 Overview
 --

 The Kerberos-Attestor is a plugin for the [SPIRE][spire] server and agent that allows SPIRE to automatically attest nodes that are joined to a domain backed by the [Kerberos authentication protocol][kerberos].
-SPIRE is an open-source implementation of the [SPIFFE][spiffe], which is a set of standards to provide authentication and trust to disparate micro-services operating in hertrogeneous cloud-native environments.
+SPIRE is an open-source implementation of the [SPIFFE][spiffe], which is a set of standards to provide authentication and trust to disparate micro-services operating in heterogeneous cloud-native environments.
 The predominant on-premise authentication protocol is Kerberos through Active Directory, and with the Kerberos-Attestor, environments backed by SPIRE can provide trust leveraging existing enterprise identity stacks.

 Base SVID SPIFFE ID Format
 --